-JGS Element ary Middle el 3.10 M MINIMUM MAXIMUM MINIMUM MAXIMUM ionation Short Term Out-of- School Suspension for seven (7) days Requires a Disciplinary Hearing.
+DRUGS Elementary Middle Level 3.10 MINIMUM MAXIMUM MINIMUM MAXIMUM

+1 st Violation Short Term Out- of- School Suspension for five (5) days Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 27 weeks (about 6 months) and referral to the alternative school.
-Schoo hort Term Out- of- chool Suspension for even (7) days Short Term Out-of- School Suspension for nine (9) days Requires a Disciplinary Hearing.
-Expulsion for 27 weeks (about 6 months) and referral to the alternative school. iolation Short ort Term Out-of-School S uspension for ten (10) days Requires a Disciplinary Hearing.
+2 nd Violation Short Term Out- of- School Suspension for seven (7) days Short Term Out-of- School Suspension for nine (9) days Requires a Disciplinary Hearing.
 Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
-Expulsion for 27 weeks (about 6 months) and referral to the alternative school. and disciplinary response Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
-Expulsion for 27 w months) and refer
+Expulsion for 27 weeks (about 6 months) and referral to the alternative school.
+3 rd Violation Short Term Out-of-School St uspension for ten (10) days Requires a Disciplinary Hearing.
+Expulsion for 18 weeks (about 4 months) and referral to the alternative school.
+Requires a Disciplinary Hearing.
+Expulsion for 27 weeks (about 6 months) and referral to the alternative school.
+Combination of local interventions, supports, and disciplinary response may be appropriate.